Pregnant employee entitlements

 A pregnant employee who is eligible for unpaid parental leave can take unpaid special maternity leave if:

-- she has a pregnancy-related illness or
+- they have a pregnancy-related illness

 If an employee takes special maternity leave because of a pregnancy-related illness, the leave will end when the pregnancy or illness ends, whichever is earlier.
-If she takes leave because of a miscarriage, termination or still birth it can continue until she is fit for work.

 Notice and medical certificates